Work in Oxygen

 An Oxygen window with the Find/Replace window open.
 The Find text box reads: less-than angle bracket sp who = double quotation marks #emdLeir_M_Skallinger double quotation marks greater-than angle bracket.
 A results bar is open in the main Oxygen window with a list of the 8 matches found.

-Clicking on a hit will take you to the place in the document where it appears.
+If you would like to replace all of the hits with something else, type what you want to replace the original text with in the Replace with box.
 Be careful using the Replace All button.
 Only use it when you are positive that it will not create any errors in your file.

-Search through multiple files at once by right clicking on the folder you want to search in the Project panel and clicking Find/Replace in Files:
+You can search through multiple files at once by right clicking on the folder you want to search in the Project panel and clicking Find/Replace in Files:

 Project view in Oxygen with with a dropdown menu on top.
 Find/Replace in Files...
 Ctrl+Shift+H is selected in the dropdown menu.